pyvec/arca/docs/backends.rst

   determined how to install requirements on an unknown system.
 * **disable_pull**: Disable pulling prebuilt arca images from Docker Hub and build even the base images locally.
 * **inherit_image**: If you don't wish to use the arca images you can specify what image should be used instead.
-* **push_to_registry_name**: Pushes all built images with installed requirements and dependencies to docker registry with this name, tries to pull image from the registry before building it locally to save time.
+* **use_registry_name**: Uses this registry to store images with installed requirements and dependencies to, tries to pull image from the registry before building it locally to save time.
+* **registry_pull_only**: Disables pushing to registry.

 (possible settings prefixes: ``ARCA_DOCKER_BACKEND_`` and ``ARCA_BACKEND_``)